mirzask/cardi/content/Cardiomyopathies/Hypertrophic Cardiomyopathy.md

 - **Genetic Testing**
 	- While HCM is a genetic disease, genetic testing isn't always necessary for diagnosis.
 Genetic testing helps identify specific gene mutations, which can be helpful for family screening but doesn't change the initial approach to management.

+## HCM Mimics

+- Systemic disorders include various metabolic and multiorgan syndromes such as RASopathies (variants in several genes involved in RAS-MAPK signaling); mitochondrial myopathies; glycogen and lysosomal storage diseases in children; and Fabry, [[Amyloidosis|amyloid]], [[Sarcoidosis|sarcoid]], and Danon cardiomyopathies.
+	- In these syndromic or infiltrative diseases, although the magnitude and distribution of increased LV wall thickness can be similar to that of HCM, the pathophysiologic mechanisms responsible for hypertrophy, natural history, and treatment strategies are not the same.
+- Causes of **secondary LVH**, which can also overlap phenotypically with HCM, including remodeling secondary to athletic training (ie, '**athlete's heart**') as well as morphologic changes related to long-standing systemic hypertension (ie, **hypertensive cardiomyopathy**).
+Similarly, hemodynamic obstruction caused by left-sided obstructive lesions ([[Aortic Stenosis|valvular or subvalvular stenosis]]) or obstruction after antero-apical infarction and [[Takotsubo Cardiomyopathy|stress cardiomyopathy]] can cause diagnostic dilemmas.
+	- Although HCM cannot be definitely excluded in such situations, a number of clinical markers and testing strategies can be used to help differentiate between HCM and conditions of physiologic LVH.

 ## Echo in HCM